🌅 Building Semantic Search for 100k+ Creative Assets

 By Jameson Campbell

-After working with designers and sales reps, I defined the core needs.
+After working closely with designers and sales, I defined a small set of non-negotiable requirements.

 - • Search by concept, not filename